IzumiChino/HmoePioneer/README.md

 # Notice
 We are sorry to inform all users that due to Izumi Chino's psychological problems and retsuakiko-sg's busy life, we cannot update HmoePioneer in time.

-## HmoePioneer has moved to GitLab,see our latest link:https://gitlab.com/RetsuAkiko-SG/HmoePioneer
+## HmoePioneer has moved to GitLab,see our latest link:https://gitlab.com/RetsuAkiko-SG/HmoePioneer and https://codeberg.org/IzumiChino/HmoePioneer